Gertrud Bäumer: Political life

-Gertrud Bäumer was associated with difference feminism, a school of thought emphasizing distinct contributions of women to society, often described in contemporary sources as a "feminine principle" aimed at the humanization of life.
+Bäumer was associated with difference feminism, a school of thought emphasizing distinct contributions of women to society, often described in contemporary sources as a "feminine principle" aimed at the humanization of life.
 Politically, she aligned with the social liberal ideas of Friedrich Naumann and other members of the German liberal movement, with whom she began collaborating in 1906.
 From 1912, she oversaw the cultural section of Naumann’s journal Die Hilfe and, following his death in 1919, briefly served as its sole editor.
 Sources also describe her as maintaining both a professional and personal friendship with Naumann.

 After the 1908 amendment to Prussian association law allowed women to join political parties, Bäumer and Helene Lange became members of the Free-minded Association, which later evolved into the Progressive People’s Party (FVP).
-In 1919, Bäumer helped to found the German Democratic Party (DDP) and served as its deputy chairwoman between 1920 and 1930.
+In 1919, Bäumer helped to found the German Democratic Party (DDP and served as its deputy chairwoman between 1920 and 1930.

+In 1919, she was elected to the Weimar National Assembly and held a seat in the Reichstag from 1920 to 1932, serving from 1930 to 1932 as a member of the German State Party (DStP), of which the German Democratic Party had recently merged.
+Together with her fellow party member Theodor Heuss, she championed the 1926 Law for the Protection of Youth from Obscene and Immoral Publications.
+This met with considerable criticism from artists, writers, and the left-liberal press, who feared censorship.
+Writers such as Kurt Tucholsky mocked Bäumer referring to her as, "Old Bäumerhand, the terror of democracy" mocking her supposed defence of democracy as hypocritical for support the perceived censorship of arts and media.
+She did not run for re-election to the Reichstag in 1932 due to this backlash and waning relevancy of the German State Party after its declining voter base, along with failure to secure alliances with the SPD, Centre, and DVP.